The stated mission of the Church of the Nazarene is to "make Christlike disciples in the nations."

 For us, Jesus is Lord of all, the Savior of the world who, on the cross and in His resurrection, met and conquered death, hell, sin, and the grave.
 Christ has put to flight all powers of evil, and by the Holy Spirit,1 Christ now makes His victory available to all His disciples.

 At SNU, we focus attention on Christ rather than on the disciple.
-While the individual disciple is important, we steer students away from the errors of subjectivism, introversion, and isolationism.
+While the individual disciple is important, we try to steer students away from the errors of subjectivism, introversion, and isolationism.
 The New Testament order is: first, our being "in Christ" and, secondly, "Christ in" us.

 We seek to inspire in students a love for Sacred Scripture -- both the Old and New Testaments.
 We present a comprehensive picture of the biblical narrative.
 We introduce students to the structure of the Bible so that they will not be lost in nor discouraged by the Bible's size and complexity.